-THEOREM 3.10.5.
+Theorem 3.10.5.
 There is no algorithm to decide, given a finite set of identities, whether all locally finite algebras satisfying these identities form a variety.

 PROOF.
-Let $S = sg\langle A \mid u_1 = v_1, \ldots, u_n = v_n \rangle$ be a finitely presented semigroup.
-Consider the class C of universal algebras with |A| unary operations labeled by the letters from A. Then S corresponds to a finitely based subvariety S of C. Finitely generated algebras from S are just sets on which the semigroup S acts with finitely many orbits i.e., subsets of the form $x \cdot S$.
+Let $S = \operatorname{sg}\langle A \mid u_1 = v_1, \dots, u_n = v_n \rangle$ be a finitely presented semi-group.
+Consider the class C of universal algebras with |A| unary operations labeled by the letters from A. Then S corresponds to a finitely based subvariety

+S of C. Finitely generated algebras from S are just actions of the semigroup S that are unions of finitely many orbits i.e., subsets of the form $x \cdot S$ .
 Therefore locally finite algebras in S form a variety if and only if there exist only finitely many finite acts of the semigroup S generated by one element.
 This is equivalent to the following property: S has only finitely many finite homomorphic images (prove it!).
 Thus if there was an algorithm solving Problem 3.10.3, there would be an algorithm that, given a finite semigroup presentation decided whether the semigroup has only finitely many finite homomorphic images.
-But the latter algorithm does not exist even in the case when S is a group which is proved by Bridson and Wilton [53].
+But the latter algorithm does not exist even in the case when S is a group.
+To prove that we shall employ the following seminal result of Adian [2] and Rabin [271]: